US jobless benefits passes key Senate test vote

 But its path through the House is unclear, as the majority Republicans seek ways to offset the $6.4bn (£3.9bn) cost with budget savings elsewhere.

-President Barack Obama urged Congress to extend the "vital economic lifeline" of the benefits.'Not lazy'
+President Barack Obama urged Congress to extend the "vital economic lifeline" of the benefits.

 He rejected arguments that the benefits strip the unemployed of the motivation to seek work.